Learnable Mixed Nash Equilibria are Collectively Rational: Beyond interior Nash equilibria

 This is a consequence of a simple linear-algebraic result, proved in \Cref{sec:pd-stretch}:

 \begin{restatable}{lemma}{pdstretch} Let $u, v \in \RR^m \setminus \{0\}$.
 Then, $u^\top v > 0$ if and only if there is a positive-definite matrix $H$ so that:

 \end{restatable}

 In optimization, this result justifies methods such as preconditioned gradient ascent and mirror ascent.
 In learning in games, it also directly justifies smoothed best-response dynamics as well as \emph{positive-definite adaptive dynamics} \citep{hopkins1999note}.
 In the current paper, this result leads to the notion of uniform stability by pointing us toward the preconditioned Jacobian maps $\strats \mapsto \big(H_1^{-1} \nabla_1f_1(\strats), \ldots, H_N^{-1}\nabla_N f_N(\strats)\big)$.
 As uncoupled players do not exactly know how others are learning, stability is defined uniformly over all positive-definite matrices.
-This is a fairly strong condition; at a high level, this is the price that comes with considering a broad class of learning dynamics, where players may have bounded rationality.

 A formal connection between uniform stability and smoothed best-response dynamics is obtained by computing the Jacobian of the smoothed best-response map $\betaBRs$.
 From \Cref{lem:gradient-sbr} below, it becomes clear that the eigenvalues of $\nabla \betaBRs(\NE)$ are related to the spectra of matrices $\Hs^{-1} \Jacobian(\NE)$.
 This result allows us to achieve in \Cref{sec:convergence} the convergence guarantees assuming local uniform stability, as well as non-convergence without pointwise uniform stability.
 The proof of \Cref{lem:gradient-sbr} is given in \Cref{sec:gradient-sbf}.